How does Salesforce operate?

 These initial environments act as starting templates.
 They're pre-configured with a common set of features and settings, so companies can hit the ground running without spending months building custom code or configurations from scratch.

 But every company is different.
-With differences between industry verticals (e.g. healthcare, finance, education, hi-tech), operating models (e.g. charities, for-profits, co-operatives), and company size (global corporations to startups), each company will need to customise Salesforce's default templates to get the most value from the platform.
+With differences between industry verticals (e.g. healthcare, finance, education, hi-tech), operating models (e.g. charities, for-profits, co-operatives), and company size (global corporations to startups), each company will need to customize Salesforce's default templates to get the most value from the platform.

 For example, charities might want to include specific donor information as part of their tax relief programs, and healthcare companies might need additional controls over data protection.

 Through its platform, Salesforce enables its users to modify their environments to do whatever they need.
 The combination of a powerful suite of development tools and an intuitive UI allows each customer to super-charge Salesforce — and this is one of the key reasons it's so popular.